Dynamic Factor Analysis with Dependent Gaussian Processes for High-Dimensional Gene Expression Trajectories

-When the number of latent factors $k$ is correctly specified, the MCEM algorithm can recover the true auto-correlation and cross-correlation well.
-In terms of auto-correlation, DGP and IGP return similar results.
-The unique advantage of DGP over IGP is the ability to estimate cross-correlation.
-Under all data generation mechanisms considered, the algorithm returns satisfactory estimation of cross-correlation (Figure \ref{sim_truth_comparison_for_all_scenarios}).
-We also present an example showing the evolution of cross-correlation estimates across iterations under the scenario CS in Supplementary Figure 2.
-The initial estimate (from the two-step approach) is poor, but MCEM is able to propose estimates that rapidly approximate the truth (Supplementary Figure 2 shows an example under the scenario CS).
+When the number of latent factors $k$ is correctly specified, our model returns satisfactory cross-correlation estimates under all data generation mechanisms considered (Figure \ref{sim_truth_comparison_for_all_scenarios}).
+Furthermore, despite the initial (from the two-step approach) being poor, MCEM is able to propose estimates of the cross-correlations that rapidly approximate the truth (Supplementary Figure 2 shows an example under the scenario CS).

 For the inference of $x_{ijg}^{\text{new}}$, $y_{ija}$, $l_{ga}$ using Gibbs-after-MCEM, Supplementary Table 1 lists the largest Rhat for each variable type, and reflect no apparent concerns over non-convergence.
 In terms of predicting gene expression, similar $\text{PWI}_{\mathbf{X}}$ is observed for both models.
 However, the DGP specification always leads to smaller $\text{MAE}_{\mathbf{X}}$ and narrower $\text{MWI}_{\mathbf{X}}$, even when the factors are uncorrelated in truth.
 This indicates more accuracy and less uncertainty in prediction (Table \ref{sim_prediction_performance_comparison_k_4}).

-Summary results in Table \ref{sim_recovering_factor_comparison} suggest that estimating factors is generally easier when the true variability of factors is larger.
-A closer inspection of factor trajectories delineated in Figure \ref{recovered_latent_factor_trajectories} further confirms this: under scenarios CL and UL, both DGP and IGP models are able to recover the shape of factor trajectories very well.
+Summary results in Supplementary Table 2 suggest that estimating factors is generally easier when the true variability of factors is larger.
+A closer inspection of factor trajectories delineated in Supplementary Figure 3 further confirms this: under scenarios CL and UL, both DGP and IGP models are able to recover the shape of factor trajectories very well.
 This could be explained by the relatively strong expression of latent factors.
 In contrast, in the case of CS and US, where expression is relatively weak, recovery of details of factor shapes is harder: if factors are not correlated at all (scenario US), both DGP and IGP fail to recover the details at the $2$nd and $5$th time point, though the overall shape is still close to the truth.
 However, if factors are truly correlated (scenario CS), DGP is able to recover trajectories very well, due to its ability to borrow information from other related factors.